Rahmenordnung/toy_storie_shop/README.md

 ## <a name="Media"></a> Media  ##
 All the images used in the project are taken from Google images page and there are free of copyright.

-In this project I used just one image __url url url url shepher shepherd__
+In this project I used just one image __[link](http://eskipaper.com/vintage-toys-wallpaper.html#gal_post_34088_vintage-toys-wallpaper-1.jpg)__

 ## <a name="Testing"></a> Testing  ##

 #### <a name="Responsiveness_Testing"></a> Responsiveness Testing  ##

-The responsiveness of the website was tested on Chrome developer tool and also in the Mopzzila developer tool.
+The responsiveness of the website was tested on Chrome developer tool and also in the Mozzila developer tool.

-At this stage, the positioning of the footer and background image was tested on the following devices:
+At this stage, the positioning of the footer and background image  and charts cards was tested on the following devices:

 Blackberry Playbook
 Galaxy sIII, NOte II, 3